What happens to debts after death?

 When you die, any debts you have must be repaid from your estate before any other claims on the estate can be met.
 This is the case whether or not you have made a will.

 If you die and have no estate, then your debts die with you as they cannot be repaid.
-Your relatives are not liable for your debts unless they have provided personal guarantees for those debts.
+Your relatives do not have to pay off your debts unless they have provided personal guarantees for those debts.

-Your creditors may sue your estate for the payment of outstanding debts.
+Your creditors can sue your estate for the payment of outstanding debts.

 Family or shared home

-If you and your spouse or civil partner are joint owners of the family or shared home, your spouse or civil partner becomes the sole owner on your death.
-If there is a mortgage on the home, then your spouse or civil partner becomes liable for that mortgage but is not liable for any of your other debts.
-Your home does not form part of your estate.
+If you and your spouse or civil partner are joint owners (under joint tenancy) of the family or shared home, your spouse or civil partner becomes the sole owner on your death.
+If there is a mortgage on the home, then your spouse or civil partner must pay that mortgage but is not required to pay any of your other debts.
+If you are joint tenants, your home does not form part of your estate.

-If you are the sole owner, then your family or shared home does become part of your estate and is available for the payment of your debts.
+If you are the sole owner, then your family or shared home does become part of your estate and is available towards paying your debts.
+The situation is the same if you are joint owners under tenancy in common, that is, the property is owned in defined shares by two people.

 Some insurance policies have a nominated beneficiary.
 In those cases, the proceeds of the policy go directly to that beneficiary and do not form part of your estate.
 In other cases, the proceeds of the insurance policy do form part of your estate and are available for the payment of your debts.
 What happens in any particular case depends on the terms of the policy.